SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 ### Actual parameter (argument)

-The actual parameters, or arguments, are the actual values (or values of variables) that gets **passed** to a function.
+The actual parameters, or arguments, are the actual values (or values of variables) that get **passed** to a function.
 In our previous example, we invoke the function `area()` that has two parameters, `b` and `h`, and we pass those arguments as `base` and `height`.
 We could have passed also some values directly, like 3 and 4, as arguments.
 Try yourself with our example program.

-This scheme will probably convey better how these two different type of parameters are used:
+This scheme will probably convey better how these two different types of parameters are used:

 ![Passing values scheme](../assets/function-passing-values.svg)
 <figcaption>Fig.2.
 How arguments are passed to a function (example).</figcaption>